 I had the best Christmas at home and at Pure.
-I was lucky enough to get a new Specialized Crave SL 29 singlespeed from my wife and Pure blessed me with some great new equipment and best of all a brand new naked rack.
 The week before Christmas I spent time racking the gear and getting everything squared away so I could start building out the infrastructure for the Microsoft SQL Server Reference Architecture (RA) I am aiming to deliver in Q1 CY14.
 It’s not often one gets the opportunity to start from scratch building out their own pod.

 Now that all the Christmas festivities are over at the house and the kids are about to head back to college I’ve been back in the office focused on Stage 2 of getting the infrastructure setup with cabling, switch zoning and software.
 So far the pod I am building has the following components:

 Got a switch zoneset configured from one of the FA-300s,which I have re-purposed as a server, to the FA-420 with Windows Server 2012 R2 and SQL Server 2012.
 Right now just doing some basic testing using direct attached SSD for a few upcoming demos then I will be switching everything over to boot from SAN.